ltai/TS_fda/README.md

 # TS_fda
 TS_fda stands for Trend and Variable-Phase Seasonality Estimation from Functional Data.
-TS_fda contains all the codes in my PhD dissertation.
+TS_fda contains all the codes in my PhD dissertation and the paper (http://arxiv.org/abs/1704.07358).
 Programming language used were Matlab, R, and C++.

 "main_function" is the code for trend and seasonality estimation given a subspace H.
 Figure results are saved in a new directory "html" <br>